zeyalt/zeyalt/README.md

 ## Hello and welcome! 👋

 - Thanks for visiting my GitHub page!
-My name is Zeya and I am a practising data scientist with the Singapore Police Force.
-I am a former Police officer and I took the leap of faith in 2020 with a mid-career switch into Data Science.
+My name is Zeya and I am a data scientist in Grab.
+I was a former Police officer and I took the leap of faith in 2020 with a mid-career switch into Data Science.

 - When I first started my Data Science journey in 2018, I had little background in statistics, computer science or programming.
 My learning curve was steep, so I made deliberate efforts to simplify complex data science concepts.
 That's how I found myself learning most effectively.